Affirm strategy & business model

 - Commitment to transparency and putting people first: Affirm offers consumers a smarter way to pay over time while never charging consumers any late or hidden fees, ever.

-- Affirm has committed access to warehouse facilities where it borrows against loans held on the balance sheet, and enables us to advance up to more than 85% of the consumer balances.
+- Affirm has committed access to warehouse facilities where it borrows against loans held on the balance sheet.

 - We have forward-flow agreements that facilitate the sale of whole loans to counterparties.
 These allow Affirm to earn upfront revenue by generating a Gain on Sale, while eliminating the need for equity capital.
-Affirm never sells servicing rights to loans, so it collects Servicing Income on the loans that it services on behalf of counterparty investors that hold an economic interest in the loan.
+Affirm typically retains the servicing rights to loans, and we collect Servicing Income on the loans that we service on behalf of investors that hold an economic interest in the loan.

 - Affirm has two types of securitization programs, in which it bundles outstanding loans into structured credit offerings that receive on-balance sheet and off-balance sheet treatment.
 The Company’s revolving asset backed security program is held on-balance sheet.
 This provides stable, fixed-rate funding, and typically at a lower cost of capital and higher leverage ratio compared to warehouse lines.
 These vehicles fund short term receivables, with cash from consumer repayments being used to purchase new receivables.
 This enables Affirm to efficiently recycle capital and provide multiples of loan volume capacity versus the capital raised in the deal.

-- Affirm’s static asset backed security programs are optimized for funding longer term offerings - 0% APR (“Z” shelf) and “X” shelf to fund interest bearing offerings.
+- Affirm’s static asset backed security programs are optimized for funding longer term offerings - 0% APR (“Z” shelf) and interest bearing (“X” shelf).
 These static asset backed security programs receive off-balance sheet treatment, which allows Affirm to recognize upfront revenue, similar to the forward-flow arrangements.

 Our continuously learning underwriting models have been trained on billions of data points to assess a consumer’s repayment ability before making a real-time underwriting decision.
 We underwrite every individual transaction and consider data beyond just traditional credit scores, including transaction history and credit usage, to assess a consumer’s willingness and ability to repay.